Mosimane lauds Onyango after Sundowns success | Goal.com

 Celtic were undefeated in the bubble after football resumed following lockdown, and enjoyed their share of the chances.

-Letsoala was denied by Onyango when the Uganda goalkeeper punched away his glancing header in first-half injury time, while Celtic was denied from a set piece when the East African blocked a close-range effort.
+Letsoala was denied by Onyango when the Uganda goalkeeper punched away his glancing header in first-half injury time, while Celtic were later thwarted from a set piece when the East African blocked a close-range effort.

 Despite the success, Mosimane moved to play down the triumph after the match, explaining that—in contrast to the league title—it paled into insignificance.